-Hail 0.2 and integration with Azure Databricks are both in Beta.
-Interfaces inside Hail are likely to change, as are properties of the Azure Databricks environment, such as which Python packages are available by default.
+Hail 0.2 integration requires Databricks Runtime HLS, which is in Beta.
+Properties of the Azure Databricks environment, such as which Python packages are available by default, may change.
 Pricing is also subject to change before general availability.

 To create a cluster with Hail installed:

 Set the following environment variable:

 This environment variable causes the cluster to launch with Hail 0.2, its dependencies, and Python 3.6 installed.

 For the most part, Hail 0.2 code in Azure Databricks works identically to the Hail documentation.
 However, there are a few modifications that are necessary for the Azure Databricks environment.